MarcusCemes/image-processing-pipeline/README.md

 An ultra-fast WebP image building pipeline, for the web.

-A CLI tool and NodeJS module built into one, letting you quickly resize and compress high-resolution images into several sizes in its original format AND the new WebP codec.
+A multithreaded CLI tool and NodeJS module built into one, letting you quickly resize and compress high-resolution images into several sizes in its original format AND the shiny new WebP codec, offering incredible reductions in filesize while looking better than JPEG, and supporting transparency.

 <p align="center">
   <img src="./img/responsive-image-builder.png" alt="An example with the command line" width="800">